bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 \end{equation}
 where $x\in R^d$ and $y \in R^q$ $d>q$.

-After the $w$ weights are obtined with simple linear regression fits, then the solution for $y$ can be done using an iterative gradient descent method.
-However, as a second effective solution one can rewrite the two cost functions and come to an elegant solution for the calculation of the optimial representations as the eigenvectors corresponding to the smallest eigenvalues of a specifically computed matrix which derivation and overall solution of the problem is given in the following.
+After the $w$ weights are obtained with simple linear regression fits, then the solution for $y$ can be done using an iterative gradient descent method.
+However, as a second effective solution, one can rewrite the two cost functions and come to an elegant solution for the calculation of the optimal representations as the eigenvectors corresponding to the smallest eigenvalues of a specifically computed matrix which derivation and solution of the problem are given in the following.

 _________________________
 Input X, k